achilala/battleships/README.md

 python3 test_battleships.py
 ```

-### How To Instantiate the class
+### How To Instantiate a Game
-You can override the default settings such as the number of ships and/or total guesses at runtime.
+You can override the default settings at runtime such as the number of ships and/or total number of guesses.
 ```py
 from battleships import Battleships